It seems that Shonda Rhimes, the unofficial Queen of Television, saves many of her best lines for social media.

 Rhimes quickly dismisses any notion of firing the actor.

-After Trump referred to a black man attending a campaign rally as “my African-American,” Rhimes wrote:
+Rhimes has often tweeted against the president.
+Last year, during the campaign after Trump referred to a black man attending a campaign rally as “my African-American,” Rhimes wrote:

 Rhimes voiced her opposition to North Carolina’s so-called bathroom bill — legislation dictating what bathrooms transgender people are allowed to use.